The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 \subsubsection{Sod Shock-tubes}

 Another important capability of the code is to capture strong shocks of (arbitrarily) large Mach number.
 We begin testing this on a simple Sod shock-tube based on the setup of \citet{Sod1978}.
-The test is preformed in a periodic box with two fluids of different density and pressure ($\rho_1=1,P_1=1$; $\rho_2=1/8, P_2=0.1$ for $\gamma=1.4$) that are initialized in a glass-like configuration.
+The test is preformed in a three dimensional periodic box of size $L_x$=140, $L_y=L_z=1$ with two fluids of different density and pressure ($\rho_1=1,P_1=1$; $\rho_2=1/8, P_2=0.1$ for $\gamma=1.4$) that are initialized in a glass-like configuration of in total $216090$ particles.
 When the two phases start interacting, a shock begins to move to the right.
 In Fig.~\ref{fig:shock_tube_mfm}, we show the resulting structure at $t=2.5$ for the MFM calculations at different Mach number and compare them to the analytic solution.

 The expected profiles are matched very well, for all the Mach numbers adopted in this work, ranging from a very low $\mathcal{M}=1.5$ shock to a strong $\mathcal{M}=100$ shock.
 This ability is directly connected to the accuracy of the Riemann solver.
-For higher Mach numbers, increasing peaks in velocity and entropy at the shock front are present as a result of the slope-limiting procedure, which has also been reported by \citet{Hopkins2015}.
-We note that this can be avoided by using a TVD-limiter has more disadvantages in other cases.
+For higher Mach numbers, increasing peaks in velocity and entropy at the shock front are present as a result of the non-TVD slope-limiting procedure, which has also been reported by \citet{Hopkins2015}.
+We note that this peak and nearby oscillations would be even larger of no limiter was used, and can be avoided even better by using a TVD-limiter, which has more disadvantages in other cases.
 With increasing Mach number, a sufficiently small timestep becomes more important.
 The scatter in velocity for the high $\mathcal{M}=100$ shock, as well as the small offset in the position of the shock front converge away with decreasing timesteps.

 The scatter in density present at all Mach numbers is a result of the choice of the ICs, which are setup in a glass-like configuration and designed for a higher neighbor number.
 It does not converge for low neighbor numbers, as chosen for MFM.
 The pressure profile shows the typical bump at the rarefaction fan, as well as the pressure blip at the contact discontinuity, shown in more detail in Fig.~\ref{fig:shock_tube_methods} for the intermediate $\mathcal{M}=10$ shock.
 This indicates the presence of surface tension-like error terms, introduced by the slope limiter.